-Harvesting and drying herbs is practically a rite of passage for gardeners every Fall.
+Harvesting and drying herbs is practically a rite of passage for gardeners every late Summer and Fall.
 Don’t know about you but I have gotten pretty spoiled by the free and much better tasting herbs growing right outside my back door!
 I know where they came from…they were grown organically…weird fertilizer free…etc. etc.

 Since the weather is cooling (and we actually get below freezing over here), I am on a mission to save as much of my herbs as possible for winter use.
 I am growing parsley, two types of basil, oregano, rosemary and sage.
 TBH, I am not sure why I keep the sage since I only ever see it used in meat recipes.
 However, I have read it is a favorite for caterpillars (parsley too) so it is my gift to them!